lnvglr/character-diversion/character-diversion.md

 > [note] The idea to design fonts with many variable font axes and use those axes not for changing generic parameters but for fluidly changing ornaments and treatment of serifs is quite intriguing.

-Finally, I uploaded the font to *Character Diversion*, composed opinions on the parts of charters I modified and opened the discourse to the public.
+Finally, I uploaded the font to *Character Diversion*, composed opinions on the parts of charters I modified, and opened the discourse to the public.

 ### The New Hebrew Typography

 In my research on the latinisation of Hebrew typography, I came across *The New Hebrew Typography* by Hugh J. Schonfield.
 It is an attempt at reimagining the Hebrew typography way beyond the bounds of typography.
 Not so much did he develop a typeface or range of typefaces, he developed new conventions for the Hebrew script, heavily inspired by the Latin script.
 He implemented a bi-cameral system, giving Hebrew lower case characters, he removed the five final forms (›ך‹, ›ם‹, ›ן‹, ›ף‹, ›ץ‹), added vertical stress and real serifs (different from the already existing tags).

 Most of what I could find about *The New Hebrew Typography* were rants about how terrible the ideas were, how illegible the letter forms, and—quite frankly—how low the quality of execution was.
-Surely, the proposal may have also been rejected because of personal preference or for religious and cultural convitions considering the latinization and act of colonization.
+Surely, the proposal may have also been rejected because of personal preference or religious and cultural convictions considering the latinization and act of colonization.
 What I could not find, was a constructive inspection of each letter, each consideration, and discourse about the considerations driven by the Hebrew type design community.

-This was yet another experience which inspired me to work on this project.
+This was yet another experience that inspired me to work on this project.
 The notion that some ideas, however wild and unpopular they may seem at first, at least deserve a platform to be discussed.
 For this reason, I uploaded to *Character Diversion* a font designed after the principle of *The New Hebrew Typography*.

 ## Outlook

 *Character Diversion* has the potential to be two things: a standalone app with a very specific use case on the one hand and a proof of concept for a specific functionality on the other.
-A proof of concept that could be plugged in to already existing platforms which are missing this kind of discourse functionality.
+A proof of concept that could be plugged into already existing platforms that are missing this kind of discourse functionality.

-At the end of this process I can present a working prototype.
-In many ways it is more than a working prototype.
-The platform is deployed to a webserver, connected to a database, basic authentication is enabled and the core functionality works.
-Technically, people can start publishing their type design projects and share their opinions on the projects of others.
+At the end of this process, I can present a working prototype.
+In many ways, it is more than a working prototype.
+The platform is deployed to a web server, connected to a database, basic authentication is enabled and the core functionality works.
+Technically, people can start publishing their type of design projects and share their opinions on the projects of others.
 There is one major shortcoming I want to address as well as features that did not make it into the alpha version.

 ### Shortcomings

-It lies in the nature of things, that specificity and specialization enable users to do one thing very well, while disregarding a plethora of other things.
-With the focus on a discourse around character shapes that I put on *Character Diversion*, I build a platform that does glyph-based discourse well, but disregards so many other vital facettes in typographic discourse.
+It lies in the nature of things, that specificity and specialization enable users to do one thing very well while disregarding a plethora of other things.
+With the focus on a discourse around character shapes that I put on *Character Diversion*, I build a platform that does glyph-based discourse well but disregards so many other vital facets in typographic discourse.

 One of the great struggles of user interface design (frankly, of all design), is finding a good balance in giving the user just the right amount of choice—not to overwhelm, and not to limit.
-A good platform must predict the needs of its users, make smart decisions for them, and consequently decluttering the interface.
+A good platform must predict the needs of its users, make smart decisions for them, and consequently declutter the interface.
 A good platform must also give its users a feeling of agency and enable them to accomplish their specific goals instead of limiting them.

-In an attempt to build a specific tool *Character Diversion* may be all to specific and fall short of giving the users the agency to dicourse as they wish.
+In an attempt to build a specific tool *Character Diversion* may be all too specific and fall short of giving the users the agency to discourse as they wish.

 #### Future Features